0x70b1a5/lugso/031_writing-system.md

 This example is nonsense (for now), and a bit cramped, but you can see how on u or i, the top consonant precedes the bottom, and on the o, the left precedes the right.

+Note that special cluster **tk** has its own symbol.

 ### Non-ornamental Loops in Vowels

-Sometimes lone "o" appears in words, example the name "huoxin" hu+o+xin.
+Sometimes lone "o" appears in words, for example the name "huoxin" hu+o+xin.

 To disambiguate the bare "o", use two loops in the vowel line. below: huoxin vs. huxin.

 ![Loops](/assets/loops.png)

 The small, straight lines here are a shorthand for drafting.